Exporting the Islamic Revolution: The first view: opposition to the export of the revolution

 A group of Iranian nationalists, regardless of the effective and deterrent international factors, considered the plan to export the revolution and pursue it to be a wrong and harmful thing.
-Pretending to be Islamic thought, the group focused its movement on nationalism.
+The group focused its movement on nationalism.
 Because the revolution did not take place in the form of a cohesive party or organization, it was an opportunity for this view to flourish.
 The slogan of national reconstruction in a format in harmony with the international system and custom, regardless of the revolutionary conditions, was the first teaching of the proponents of this view, and therefore they opposed the export of the revolution by declaring priority to domestic reconstruction.
-Of course, the reconstruction of the country was just a slogan.

 This group believed that all axes of development and growth should be spent on Iran's interests and that Iranianness should be considered the main axis for growth.
 And global sensitivities must be avoided.
 They disliked the value treatment of the world system, emphasizing in their slogans a free and independent Iran, communication with all countries and joining the existing global community.
 They considered Islamic values and the revolution acceptable as the borders of Iran and considered the export of the revolution as an act contrary to international norms.
 The members of the Interim Government of Iran and Mehdi Bazargan were from this group.

 Criticism

-This view is completely nationalistic and passive and has nothing to do with revolutionary conditions.
-This view restricting change and development within a kind of indifference to the international community.
 Khomeini rejected this view by explicitly declaring that the export of the revolution was certain.
-Even if a nation want to think only of preserving their ideal country, they still need to think about exporting the revolution; Because a country that wants to be independent and not be dominated by any power in the world will certainly be attacked and will need to have a strong foothold in other parts of the world to use this capacity when defending itself.
+Even if a nation want to think only of preserving their ideal country, Khomeini claimed, they still need to think about exporting the revolution; Because a country that wants to be independent and not be dominated by any power in the world will certainly be attacked and will need to have a strong foothold in other parts of the world to use this capacity when defending itself.